bursson/Drinkkirobotti_4_1/README.md

+Drinkkirobotti_4_1
+--
 This repository is for developing the new business logic for Pullonkaula's Drinkrobot.

---
-Main developers: Ville Lepistö, Oskari Burri, Teemu Laine and Teemu Linnapuomi
-Main functionality:
+Short description:
+ -Business logic will be developed in C#.
->-Business logic will run as a Windows Service and feature a GUI for tracking functions and debugging.
+ -It will run as a Windows Service and feature a GUI for tracking functions and debugging.
->-Business logic will communicate with a UI service which is serving operators and end-users via TCP.
+ -Service will use TCP to communicate with an external UI service serving operators and end-users.
->-Business logic will also handle communicating with the physical devices in the cell, i.e. the robot controller.
+ -Service will also handle communications with the most of the physical devices in the cell, i.e. the robot controller.

+ Main developers for the business logic:
+ -Ville Lepistö
+ -Oskari Burri
+ -Teemu Laine
+ -Teemu Linnapuomi